fudab/fudab.github.io/covid-19/china.md

     <td class="tg-cly1">(c) The provincial level growth of confirmed cases.
 The curve in a panel represents the number of cumulative infected people in the province and the histogram indicates the number of new infected people everyday.</td>
   </tr>
   <tr>
     <td colspan="2">Figure 1: Summary of the COVID-19 information as of May 10, 2020.
+To reduce errors, we have removed all imported cases from other countries.
 The color code in (c) corresponds to the severity of the epidemic.</td>
   </tr>
  </table>
 </center>